Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Numerical Results

-In \fref{fig:single_user_rate_vs_snr_1bit} we compare for the single-user case, the rates achievable with QPSK, 16-QAM, and 64-QAM as a function of $\snr$.\footnote{To evaluate the mutual information~\eqref{eq:mutinfo_MassiveMIMO}, we have simulated $300$ random fading channel realizations.
-For each channel realization we have considered $3000$ random noise realizations for each symbol in the transmitted constellation.} We depict both the rates achievable with one-bit ADCs and the ones for the infinite-precision case.
-The rates with one-bit ADCs, which are computed using \eqref{eq:achRate_MassiveMIMO} and \eqref{eq:mutinfo_MassiveMIMO}, are compared with the approximation provided in \eqref{eq:highSNRapprox} to verify its accuracy.
-The infinite-precision rates are computed using \eqref{eq:achRate_MassiveMIMO} and \eqref{eq:mutinfo_MassiveMIMO}; indeed the evaluation of these expression can be effected efficiently in the infinite precision case.
-The number of receive antennas is $N = 200$, and the coherence interval is $T=1142$.\footnote{For an LTE-like system operating at $2$ GHz, with symbol time equal to $66.7$\,$\upmu$s, and with UEs moving at a speed of $3$\,km/h, the duration of the coherence interval according to Jake's model is approximately $T=1142$ symbols.} The number of transmitted pilots $P$ is numerically optimized for every value of $\snr$.
-We see that, despite using one-bit ADCs, higher-order modulations outperform QPSK already at SNR values as low as $\snr = -15$\,dB.
-Note that the achievable rate does not increase monotonically with $\snr$ in the 16-QAM and 64-QAM case.
-Indeed, as $\snr$ gets large the constellation gets projected onto the unit circle and the number of distinguishable constellation points becomes smaller (see \fref{fig:constc}).
-Note also that the high-SNR approximation \eqref{eq:highSNRapprox} closely tracks the simulation results for SNR values as low as~$-10$\,dB.\footnote{The accuracy of the approximation~\eqref{eq:highSNRapprox} at low SNR values depends critically on $T$; the approximation tends to overestimate the rate for low values of $T$ and to underestimate the rate for large value of $T$.} The proposed approximation \eqref{eq:highSNRapprox} enables us to accurately predict the SNR value beyond which the rates achievable with a given constellation saturates.
-This, in turn, allows us to identify the most appropriate constellation for a given SNR value.
+In \fref{fig:single_user_rate_vs_snr_1bit} we compare for the single-user 1-bit ADC case, the rates achievable with QPSK, 16-QAM, and 64-QAM as a function of $\snr$ for the MRC receiver.\footnote{To evaluate the mutual information~\eqref{eq:mutinfo_MassiveMIMO}, we have simulated $300$ random fading channel realizations.
+For each channel realization we have considered $3000$ random noise realizations for each symbol in the constellation.} We depict both the rates achievable with 1-bit ADCs and the ones for the infinite-resolution case.
+The rates with 1-bit ADCs, which are computed using \eqref{eq:achRate_MassiveMIMO} and \eqref{eq:mutinfo_MassiveMIMO}, are compared with the approximation for finite-cardinality constellations provided in \eqref{eq:highSNRapprox} {and the Gaussian approximation~\eqref{eq:rate_approx_MRC}} to verify their accuracy.
+The infinite-resolution rates are computed using \eqref{eq:achRate_MassiveMIMO} and \eqref{eq:mutinfo_MassiveMIMO} {and are also compared with the Gaussian approximation~\eqref{eq:rate_approx_MRC}} The number of receive antennas is $N = 200$ and the coherence interval is $T=1142$.\footnote{For an LTE-like system operating at $2$ GHz, with symbol time equal to $66.7$\,$\upmu$s, and with UEs moving at a speed of $3$\,km/h, the duration of the coherence interval according to Jake's model is approximately $T=1142$~symbols.} The number of transmitted pilots $P$ is numerically optimized for every value of $\snr$.
+We see that, despite using 1-bit ADCs, higher-order modulations outperform QPSK already at SNR values as low~as~$\snr = -15$\,dB.